phusion/passenger_apt_automation/README.md

  2. Run: `initpbuilder noble amd64`.
  3. Run: `pbuilder-dist noble amd64 update`.
  4. Run `exit` to exit the build box shell.

-### Building Nginx packages only

-Sometimes you want to build Nginx packages only, without building the Phusion Passenger packages.
-You can do this by invoking the build script with the `pkg:nginx:all` task.
-For example:

-    ./build -p /passenger -w work -c cache -o output -d focal pkg:nginx:all

-After the build script finishes, you can publish these Nginx packages:

-    ./publish -d output -u phusion -c ~/token_file -r passenger-testing publish:all

 ### Updating SSL certificates